 - Reading 3rd party condensed study notes– My core mode of study.
 I went through condensed notes at least three times at each level but these are also passive learning so you need to supplement with active learning

 - Practice problems & mock exams– Second most useful method of studying for me.
-You need to read through curriculum/study notes to get a feel for the material but only practice problems and question banks will work it into your head and convert to long-term memory
+You need to read through curriculum/study notes to get a feel for CFA study material but only practice problems and question banks will work it into your head and convert to long-term memory

 - Flash cards- These are really an extension of practice problems but are more portable and more easily focused